h0lism/digitalgarden/src/site/notes/𓋹 The End 𓆙.md

 I had never heard of anything about the number 23 before, except for the movie featuring Jim Carrey.
 At first, paranoia struck in(good product), and for a moment I thought that maybe this man was subtly attempting to diss me -  referencing the film and mocking my obsession with a silly number directly to my face.
 I did get in there kinda close to closing.... but no, that couldn't be right.
 I looked it up and saw there was in fact quite some legitimate obsession with the number, what I'm sure inspired the script for the blockbuster.

-This all reminded me of a song which I used to listen too years prior, titled "23".
+This all reminded me of a song which I used to listen to years prior, titled "23".
 I had gone to look it up, and the individual with the username 23 on Soundcloud was sitting at exactly 7777 followers.
 How interesting, 4 7s.